Why is it so hard to figure out what you really want out of life?

 Show gratitude and enthusiasm for the life you’ve created, and enjoy yourself in the process!

-Big Idea about getting what you want out of life
+The big idea about getting what you want out of life

 Finding what you really want in life is hard.